gwiam/awt_atoyom/porting_scripts.md

     - instead of referencing components you reference nodes, do not forget to cast those to the right type
     - delaying execution has to be done with a timer and signals
     - on_enable is going to be done with signals
+    - instead of adding multiple scripts to one node just reuse the "Monobehavior" nodes
+    - calling animations in code can be done by
+        - getting the state machine from the animation tree
+        - traveling to a node
+        - OR call the animation player and play an animation (don't think this is such a good idea though it would work)
+    - to instantiate an object
+        - (pre)load the object
+        - then instantiate
+        - then append it somewhere
+            - when adding to root you can call_deferred to "delay" the add child until scene loads

 # personal nodes